About

-- The most current teacher education curriculum taught by expert, experienced Social Studies educators.
+• Excellent Academics: A current teacher education curriculum taught by experienced social studies educators.

-- Flexible and accessible course offerings, including evening, hybrid, and/or fully online.
+• Flexibility: Accessible course offerings, including evening, hybrid and fully online.

 Research

-Dr. Hawkins scholarly research includes a line of inquiry that reviews culturally responsive curriculum materials via content analysis academic research in addition to observing culturally sustaining teacher preparation and practices in the P-20 classroom via practitioner research.
+Dr. Jeffrey Hawkins’ scholarly research includes a line of inquiry that reviews culturally responsive curriculum materials via content analysis academic research in addition to observing culturally sustaining teacher preparation and practices in the P-20 classroom via practitioner research.

 Multiliteracies, Languages, and Cultures Resource Library (MLC)

-The MLC Resource Library provides interdisciplinary teaching materials for teacher candidates, practicing teachers, graduate students, and faculty of the School of Education who are MLC related.
-Those seeking instructional materials for student teachings, field placements, or course assignments, are able to access this library.
+The MLC Resource Library provides interdisciplinary teaching materials for education students.
+Those seeking instructional materials for student teaching, field placement or course assignments can access this library.
+Available teaching resources include picture books, chapter books, activity sets and more.

-For more information, visit the Multiliteracies, Languages, and Cultures Resource Library (MLC) webpage.
+For more information, visit Multiliteracies, Languages, and Cultures Resource Library (MLC).

 Post-Baccalaureate Program

-Candidates who already hold a bachelor’s degree can earn their teaching certification by successfully completing the EAA-SS post-baccalaureate teaching certification program.
-It’s possible that coursework completed as part of your bachelor’s degree could be applied towards our program.
-Please complete the web form below to find out if any of your previous course work can be used to fulfill certification requirements.
+Students who already hold a bachelor’s degree can earn their teaching certification by successfully completing our post-baccalaureate teaching certification program.
+It’s possible that coursework completed as part of your bachelor’s degree could be applied towards our social studies education degree program.
+Please complete the web form below to find out if any of your previous coursework can be used to fulfill certification requirements.

 Request for Transcript Evaluation Form (for post-baccalaureate students only)